-Never carry more than one passenger in a 2-seat vehicle.
+Never carry more than three passengers in a 4-seat vehicle.

 OPERATING WITH A LOAD ON THE VEHICLE

 The weight of both cargo and passengers impacts vehicle operation and stability.
 For your safety and the safety of others, carefully consider how your vehicle is loaded and how to safely operate the vehicle.
 Follow the instructions in this manual for loading, tire pressure, gear selection and speed.